ElektraInitiative/libelektra/doc/tutorials/java-plugins.md

 1. In C it is possible to implement only `elektraPluginGet` and leave the other functions unimplemented.
    Because of interface inheritance in Java, it is required to implement all 5 method `open`, `get`, `set`, `error` and `close`.
    Whether a method is actually supported, must be communicated via the contract.
-   Methods that are not supported, should simply return `Plugin.STATUS_SUCCESS`.
 2. In C the parent key of the contract depends on the plugins name.
    For example, the contract for `dump` can be found under `system:/elektra/modules/dump` and the `dump` plugin returns it as such.
    However, in Java the parent key for the contract is always `system:/elektra/modules/java` (you may use the constant `Plugin.PROCESS_CONTRACT_ROOT`).